 The history of supernatural occurrences dates all the way back to 1887 when an immigrant family died of yellow fever living on the land prior to becoming what it is today.
 At the time the bodies of the family were buried in a then wooded area.
 In 1959, the government began building the interstate through that area overlapping the family’s cemetery.
 Since opening the highway in 1963, there have been thousands of reported crashes and fatalities on that road.

 In 1960, Florida experienced one of the most deadly hurricanes to ever hit the state… Hurricane Donna.
 The bizarre thing about Donna was the way it traveled.
 Donna initially touched down on the southern edge of Florida, making its way towards the Gulf of Mexico.
 On the day the graves of the immigrant family got plowed over to make way for the construction of the highway, Donna changed direction and started heading north… Traveling along the lines of the intended interstate.

 Today it has been reported that many people will often experience white noise while on the phone passing through the area.
 The majority lose connection entirely, further supporting Interstate 4 reputable nickname “the dead zone.”
-Accidents that happen on this road are commonly unexplainable causing motorist to avoid the area completely.
-One of the most terrifying reports to hear are the stories of phantom 18-wheelers passing by, disappearing in rear view mirrors… Or hitchhikers continuously reappearing.
+Accidents that happen on this road are commonly unexplainable causing motorists to avoid the area completely.
+One of the most terrifying reports to hear are the stories of phantom 18-wheelers passing by, disappearing in rearview mirrors… Or hitchhikers continuously reappearing.

 Fort East Martello Museum

 Key West – Even though there is a fair share of cemeteries lurking with the presence of Bahamian descent I’ve enjoyed over the years… There’s a place far more sinister I would hand down call my favorite place to have a paranormal experience in.
 That place, my fellow investigators is the East Martello Museum.
 There is a doll that was donated there that may in fact still be possessed today.